 - If the library does not own a copy of the required book or journal, it may be possible to request a copyright cleared scan from the British Library if they have it in their collection.

-To request a new scan please fill in this form, providing as much information as possible.
+To request a new scan please fill in a scanning form, providing as much information as possible.

 To renew existing scans please email the Scanning Team at email@example.com.